akihikodaki/cld3-ruby/README.md

 any change.

-The increment of the patch version indicates there is no change of the supported languages and no change of the existing APIs except `CLD3::Unstable`.
+The increment of the patch version indicates there is no change of the supported languages and no change of the existing APIs.

 ## Contact